doxyme/content-style-guide/05-content-types.html.md

 ### Legal content

-**What:** Policies that explain how we protect user privacy, how we handle accounts, and what users can and can’t do with MailChimp
+**What:** Policies that explain how we protect user privacy, how we handle accounts, and what users can and can’t do with doxy.me
 **Length:** 1,000-4,000 words
 **Owner:** Legal
 **Example:** [Legal: Terms of Use](http://mailchimp.com/legal/terms/)<br>